Newsletter 20, March 2009

 Dr Bernstein, diabetes doctor and a diabetic himself, writes in Diabetes Health of his belief that the only way to keep insulin levels down and blood sugars normal is to reduce fast-acting carbs such as bread, pasta and sugar.
 He says that the American Diabetes Association does not support this approach because they maintain that 'diabetics are either too stupid or lazy to follow it'.
 He also suggests there is another institutional problem with normalising blood sugars via a low carb diet: doctors' fears of having a patient die from hypoglycemia, for which they could be sued.
 So doctors might prefer to keep their patients' blood sugars unnaturally high.
 If they die of heart attacks, or of other disease, as often happens, they won't get sued for that.

-Dr Mary Vernon, co-author of 'Atkins Diabetes Revolution' says on her website that she used to tell her diabetes patients what she had been told to tell them in medical school but it wasn't helping.
+Dr Mary Vernon, co-author of 'Atkins Diabetes Revolution' says that she used to tell her diabetes patients what she had been told to tell them in medical school but it wasn't helping.
 This made her wonder whether the advice was wrong, so she went back and looked at the biochemistry.
 This reminded her of a fact which has long been known, but which often gets forgotten.
 Insulin's primary job is to store fat and block fat burning.
 What her patients were doing on their high carb diets was to make large amounts of insulin, store fat very effectively and gain weight hand fast.
 So she started advising them to eat low carb and they lost weight and improved their blood sugar levels tremendously.
 The news got around and soon she started getting referrals from other physicians whenever they had patients with metabolic problems.

 A low carbing diabetic who contacted me recently told me: